GiuseppeTT/clean-install/fedora.md

 Go through the initial setup window.
 This is important to enable third party repositories.

+> **Note:** If you skip the initial setup window, you can use https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion/ or https://rpmfusion.org/Configuration/ to enable third party repositories.

 ## Configure DNF

 Change DNF configuration for faster download.